MatiasVL/switchfully-version-control-git/99-setup/Software-setup.md

         1. Under "project sdk" press the new button
         1. Select the jdk folder in C:\_development\.programs\java
         1. After that select your new jdk as the default jdk
-        1. Set project language level to 12
+        1. Set project language level to 13
-    1. Download the settings.xml posted in slack
-    1. Fill in your username and password in the downloaded settings.xml file (and don't forget to save afterwards)
-    1. Copy the settings.xml file to C:\Users\\\<username>\\.m2\ (if there is already a settings.xml file there, override it)
     1. Go to intellij
         1. On the right-hand-side you have a M (maven) button.
 Click it.
         1. Click on reimport projects (its the button with the two arrows in a circle)